Paradisiac New Zealand Tour

 Hotel Overnights 13 NightsRiding Season Summer

-Highlights: 3 Southern Alps passes, Glacier country, West coast road from Westport to Haast, Aoraki/ Mt Cook, Lake Tekapo, The Crown Range Road, Hammer Springs Thermal Resort, Queenstown, Glenorchy & Arrowtown, Te Anau & Milford Sound, Dunedin & the Otago Peninsula, The Pancake Rocks.Accommodations: 4* Hotel/ Lodge accommodation.
+Highlights: 3 Southern Alps passes, Glacier country, West coast road from Westport to Haast, Aoraki/ Mt Cook, Lake Tekapo, The Crown Range Road, Hammer Springs Thermal Resort, Queenstown, Glenorchy & Arrowtown, Te Anau & Milford Sound, Dunedin & the Otago Peninsula, visit to the Burt Munro 'World's Fastest Indian', The Pancake Rocks.Accommodations: 4* Hotel/ Lodge accommodation.
 Superior Rooms, If there is a view you´ll have it.

 From: US$ 7685